 International media articles about AI for Good products

 High impact projects in 5 countries

 International awards won

 AI for Good was founded by Kriti Sharma following the inaugural Obama Foundation Summit in 2017.
 Kriti is an AI technologist and a leading global voice on AI ethics and its impact on society.
 She was named in the Forbes 30 under 30 list for advancements in AI and was included in the Recode 100 list of people who made the most impact in 2017.
 She is a Google Grace Hopper Scholar and serves as an advisor to the UK Government and the United Nations.

-Alice Piterova, Products
+Alice Piterova, Managing Director

-Victoria Morini, Research
+Victoria Morini, Comms

-At Ai for Good, Vittoria focuses her Research on the juncture of Artificial Intelligence and government, with a particular interest in environmental policies areas, as she wrote her research paper on how to lower the Carbon Emission Footprint in London.
+At Ai for Good, Vittoria focuses her Communications on the juncture of Artificial Intelligence and government, with a particular interest in environmental policies areas, as she wrote her research paper on how to lower the Carbon Emission Footprint in London.
 Her dissertation was focused on the existence of a Democratic Ethos and the way societies could make democracy more valuable.
 Prior to joining AI for Good, Vittoria worked at Bank of China, as a Commodities and Private Equity Intern, where she focused on market analysis and budget restructuring.